 Take a Tour

 You can also take one of the many tours offered in the city.
 You can hire one through your hotel or you can contact an agency yourself.
 Prices vary on the tour you take and start as low as $35 (prices in dollars) and go all the way up to $100 or more.
 Tips are not included.

 Many tours typically last a whole day.
 They pick you up at your hotel in the morning and bring you back in the evening.
-There are many things you can do on tour like visiting an archaeological site, diving into a cenote, practicing some snorkeling or scuba diving, doing zip lining/rappelling, riding a 4×4, exploring the jungle, trying Mayan cuisine, riding a boat, just to name a few things.
+There are many things you can do during the tour like visiting an archaeological site, diving into a cenote, practicing some snorkeling or scuba diving, doing zip lining/rappelling, riding a 4×4, exploring the jungle, trying Maya cuisine, riding a boat, just to name a few things.
 There are activities for the whole family or those adventure seekers.
 Mild or wild, it’s up to you.

 Keep in mind that tours can be expensive.
 Check your possibilities and pick one or two.
 Well, that’s my suggestion.